Upcoming Courses (Registration Open)

-The newly founded European Lupus Society will host the 11th European Lupus Meeting in Duesseldorf, Germany in 2018.
+The newly founded European Lupus Society hosted the 11th European Lupus Meeting in Duesseldorf, Germany in 2018.
 The Society invites all scientists and clinicians with an interest in Lupus together with all Lupus experts to join the meeting.
 It promises to be an exciting programme that provides unlimited opportunities for professional development, networking and access to the latest Lupus research.
 Young fellows are encouraged to participate in the diverse fellow programme.
 A pre-meeting course will impart Lupus basics, including interactive workshops such as capillary microscopy and immunofluorescence microscopy.
 Further, we aim to enhance the conference experience by providing a mentor-mentee-programme: Lupus experts will visit the conference together with a group of 3 fellows maximum, where they will present and discuss their highlights.
 For registration and further information, please visit: http://www.lupus2018.com/.
 For information on the fellow programme, and to apply, please visit: http://www.lupus2018.com/scientific-information/fellow-program/

 Graduate Summer Session in Epidemiology, University of Michigan School of Public Health – University of Michigan

 The summer program offers instruction in the principles, methods and applications of epidemiology.
 Curriculum options include one-week, three-week and distance learning courses.
 Special evening lectures by guest speakers, and weekly social events complement the classroom sessions.
 For more information, please visit: https://sph.umich.edu/gss/courses/index.html

 This course covers concepts and methods common to all chronic disease epidemiology, and is pitched at a level equivalent to an Epidemiology module in a Masters course.
 Although a background in health-related studies is assumed, no prior knowledge of epidemiology is expected.
 The course has four streams: Disease measurement, Study design, methodology and key skills.
 For more information, please click here.